 What Happens After a Hepatitis C Infection?

-Health experts caution that people who had hepatitis C due to drug use should get counseling or further treatment to help them overcome their addiction.
-Otherwise, they could become reinfected.
+People who had HCV as a result of drug use should get counseling or further treatment to help them overcome their addiction.
+Otherwise, they could become reinfected with HCV.

 Can Hepatitis C Be Prevented?